Add this page to your book

 Selecting a Generator

 Some generators are more suitable than others for use with inverter/chargers, please talk to your local Victron Dealer before purchasing a generator and they may be able to advise you on locally available units that have been tested and are known to be good.
+It is recommended to get a generator from a supplier that is local to you for issues and servicing.

 For example; some things to look for when selecting a generator is a high quality alternator and AVR (auto voltage regulation).